pedrogit/postgisaddons/README.md

 Installation:

-Simply run the postgis_addons.sql file in your PostgreSQL/PostGIS installation.
+Simply run the postgis_addons.sql file in your PostgreSQL/PostGIS database.
+PostGIS must already be installed.